 In addition, please check out our previous blog post, How to Protect Yourself from Coronavirus.

 While coronavirus isn’t technically a superbug, it can lead to dangerous complications.
 Fortunately, you can protect yourself with the same common-sense precautions you would use during a regular cold and flu season.
 For starters, consider purchasing the SafeSpace Germ Fighter Kit.
-It contains our germ fogger, auto germ and odor eliminator, and hand sanitizer.
+It contains our germ fogger, auto disinfecting and deodorizing mist, and hand sanitizer.

 The SafeSpace Company is a family-owned small business proudly selling American-made disinfectant products to keep your family safe and healthy.
 With the recent coronavirus outbreak, it’s more important than ever to practice healthy hygiene habits.